Electric Scooter Controllers [Everything You Need To Know]

 The most common voltages found in electric scooter controllers are 24V, 36V, 48V, and 60V.

-Always remember to use an electric controller with the same voltage as the motor of the electric scooter to avoid damage.
 So, a 24V controller should be paired with a 24V motor, while a 36V controller should be paired with a 36 V motor.
-You get the idea.

 Current